-After being a late starter to the Rick and Morty animated series on Adult Swim, I’ve been amazed time and time again with each passing episode.
-The amount of Easter eggs, pop culture items and political satire scattered throughout an episode are enough to keep you happy for days on end.
+After being a late starter to the Rick and Morty animated series on Adult Swim, I’ve been amazed repeatedly with each passing episode.
+The amount of Easter eggs, pop culture items, and political satire scattered throughout an episode are enough to keep you happy for days on end.

 With endless possibilities and stories, fans’ imaginations have been running rampant on the internet with fan theories and thoughts on the show’s premise of endless multiverses.
-While some may seem far-fetched and silly upon first glance, they are all very plausible if you consider the hints dropped throughout the two and a half seasons thus far.
+While some may seem far-fetched and silly at first glance, they are all very plausible if you consider the hints dropped throughout the two and-a half-seasons thus far.

 Theory #2: Morty isn’t Rick’s First

-There’s been numerous occasions when this theory has been put to the test, not least the in Season 1 Episode 10 when Rick C-137 accepts a replacement Morty voucher.
-This has lead to many suspecting that Morty C-137 isn’t Rick C-137’s first Morty.
-In the first episode of Season 3, Rick is trapped inside his own mind (being “brainalized”) inside the Series 9000 as the Galactic Federation attempts to reveal secrets from Rick’s past.
-One of his memories shows his family being destroyed and Rick creating the portal gun.
+There have been numerous occasions when this theory has been tested, not least in Season 1, Episode 10, when Rick C-137 accepts a replacement Morty voucher.
+This has led to many suspecting that Morty C-137 isn’t Rick C-137’s first Morty.
+In the first episode of Season 3, Rick is trapped inside his own mind (being “brainalized”) inside Series 9000 as the Galactic Federation attempts to reveal secrets from Rick’s past.
+One of his memories shows him losing his family and Rick creating the portal gun.
 This shows Rick’s first jump to a different multiverse, possibly Earth C-137.
 But, since Rick totally controlled the memories, it could also mean that the whole memory could have been staged – so it may also not be true.
-In Season 3 Episode 7, we see many Rickless Mortys.
+In Season 3, Episode 7, we see many Rickless Mortys.
 Given that they’re not Rickless at the start, all Rickless Mortys have experienced their Ricks dying somewhere along the line.
 “Mortys are raised to be sidekicks.”

 Theory #3: Morty is a Clone

-Following on from the above-mentioned theory, that Morty isn’t Rick’s first Morty, there are other theories that he may be a clone.
-While I did mention earlier that there are vast differences between the two, there are also some similarities as well.
-They have similar speech patterns and Rick does take more of an interest in Morty’s life as the series progresses, which shows a growing connection between the two that wasn’t always there.
+Following on from the above-mentioned theory that Morty isn’t Rick’s first Morty, there are other theories that he may be a clone.
+While I mentioned earlier that there are vast differences between the two, there are also some similarities.
+They have similar speech patterns, and Rick does take more of an interest in Morty’s life as the series progresses, which shows a growing connection between the two that wasn’t always there.

 In The Ricklantis Mixup, the wide variety of Ricks and Mortys also leaves room for the theory to be true, especially with the introduction of baby Rick.
 The experimental line of Mortys also suggests that some of the Mortys are clones.